Hortencio Pereira

-Hortencio Saluzinho Eduardo Vaz e Pereira (born 11 January 1953), is an Indian actor, lyricist, playwright, comedian, and singer who primarily works on the Konkani stage.
+Hortencio Saluzinho Eduardo Vaz e Pereira (born 11 January 1953) is an Indian actor, lyricist, playwright, comedian, and singer who primarily works on the Konkani stage (Tiatr).
+Over a career spanning more than five decades, he has performed with several prominent directors and is noted for his contributions to Goan musical and dramatic arts.

-Early life
+Early life and education

-Hortencio Saluzinho Eduardo Vaz e Pereira was born on 11 January 1953 at Curchorem to Custodio Jose Pereira, a Toddy Tapper from Chandor, Goa and Conceicao Vaz, a house-wife from Dabal, Goa.
-He went to Guardian Angel High School in Curchorem and pass his S.S.C in 1971.
-He graduated in BA (psychology) from The Parvatibai Chowgule College, Margao, Goa in the Year 1975.
-While in the family were not inclined towards Tiatr, his elder brother, Late Chrispino Pereira would sing and act in local village Tiatrs.
+Pereira was born in Curchorem, Goa, to Custodio Jose Pereira and Conceicao Vaz.
+He attended Guardian Angel High School and completed his S.S.C. in 1971.
+He later graduated with a Bachelor of Arts in Psychology from Parvatibai Chowgule College, Margao, in 1975.
+While his family was not professionally involved in theater, he was influenced by his elder brother, Chrispino Pereira, who performed in local village productions.